invertase/firestore-ios-sdk-frameworks/README.md

 Integrating is as simple as adding 1 line to your main target in your projects `Podfile`.
 Any dependencies in your project that already consume the Firebase iOS SDK from pods will then automatically source Firestore from these precompiled binaries rather than from source.

  - For Flutter & React Native this file is usually located at `ios/Podfile`
- - For Futter the target is usually called `Runner` and can be added inside the `target 'Runner' do` block in your podfile.
+ - For Flutter the target is usually called `Runner` and can be added inside the `target 'Runner' do` block in your podfile.
  - For React Native this would be inside the target that has all your local `React-*` pods included.